lino-framework/book/docs/dev/ui.rst

   because the ExtJS library is unfortunately no longer free.
 More precisely its free community version is not maintained.

-- The :ref:`OpenUI5 <specs.openui5>` project was almost ready for production but went asleep when we discovered :ref:`react`.
-OpenUI5 is developed by SAP, conceptually quite similar to ExtJS.
+- OpenUI5 is developed by SAP, conceptually quite similar to ExtJS.
+We developed the :mod:`lino_openui5` front end, which was almost ready for production, but stopped this project when we discovered :ref:`react`.

 - The :mod:`lino.modlib.bootstrap3` web interface optimized for read-only access and publication of complex data (something like